cepdnaclk/e21-co227-PeraVerse-Event-Details-Page/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: cepdnaclk/e21-CO227-Team18-PeraVerse
+repository-name: cepdnaclk/e21-co227-PeraVerse-Event-Details-Page
-title: PeraVerse – Event Management System (Single Event Details Page)
+title: Event Details Page of PeraVerse - Dynamic Schedule Board
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# PeraVerse – Event Management System (Single Event Details Page)
+# Event Details Page of PeraVerse - Dynamic Schedule Board

 ---